 The legal duties in the Equality Act 2010 are owed by all employers (including police and armed forces), regardless of the size of the organisation.

 All employees, former employees and job applicants are protected.
-So are contract workers, freelance workers, temporary agency workers, casuals, apprentices, people on work experience training, partners and barristers.
+So are contract workers, most freelance workers, temporary agency workers, casuals, apprentices, people on work experience training, partners and barristers.

 The genuinely self-employed, that is, people who run their own business, trading at arms-length with their own clients and customers to sell them goods or services, are not protected by the ‘Employment’ sections of the Equality Act 2010.

-In another example, a plumber was a worker when he provided services to the customers and clients of a plumbing company, even though he was also entitled to pay tax and national insurance on a self-employed basis.
-He was integrated into the plumbing company and held out as a member of its workforce.
-The Supreme Court ruled that he was entitled to bring a claim for disability discrimination.
+In another example, a plumber was a worker when he provided services to the customers and clients of a plumbing company, even though he was also legally entitled to pay tax and national insurance on a self-employed basis.
+He was integrated into the plumbing company and held out by it as a member of its workforce.
+The Supreme Court ruled that he was a worker entitled to bring a claim for disability discrimination.

 Stay up to date with the TUC and get the latest news and get early access.